-[We join the monthly meeting of District X. [6 speakers - CH, A, B, C, D, Z]

-CH: The motion before you is "to support Legislation AB 123."
+[We join the monthly meeting of District X. [6 speakers - CH, A, B, C, D, Z] CH: The motion before you is "to support Legislation AB 123."
 All in favor of the motion indicate by saying, 'Aye'.
 [Everyone says, 'Aye'.]
 All opposed to the motion indicate by saying, 'No'.
-[Silence]
+[Silence] The 'Ayes' have it.
+The motion is adopted.
 The chair of the Legislative Committee will draft a letter for the chair's signature.
 The next item on the agenda is Legislation AB 456.